totten/cxnapp/src/Civi/MemberStatusBundle/README.md

  * `memberships.civicrmorg_sql` (the `civicrm.org` SQL database)
  * ~~`memberships.civicrmorg_http` (an HTTP service from `civicrm.org`)~~ (WIP)

-To choose specify which source you want to use, edit `app/config/parameters.yml` and specify `memberships_source`.
+To specify which source you want to use, edit `app/config/parameters.yml` and set `memberships_source`.

 ## Tip: Working with `memberships.civicrmorg_sql`